Activity 2: Navigating Moments of Crisis

 - What did you learn?
 How did this experience change you?

-- How did/does your experience contribute to your perception of yourself as a leader?
+- How did or does your experience contribute to your perception of yourself as a leader?

-Indicate the questions you have posted on newsprint.
-Tell participants they will have ten minutes to write or silently meditate in response to the questions and, while they will not share their reflections with one another at this time, the reflections will be helpful later in the workshop (Activity 4).
+Indicate the questions you posted on newsprint.
+Distribute paper and writing implements and tell participants that they will have ten minutes to write or silently meditate in response to the questions.
+Say that they will not be asked to share their reflections with one another but, rather, are invited to find some personal grounding to bring into activities that follow in this workshop.

-After ten minutes, invite participants to finish writing or reflecting and return their attention to the group.
+Ring a bell or chime after 10 minutes.
+Invite participants to finish writing or reflecting and to return their attention to the group.
 Ask for brief feedback about the experience of considering their own spiritual and emotional resources.